Entry and exit

 Private hospital costs are high.

-If you become seriously ill or injured, particularly in a remote area or on a Greek island, you may need to be evacuated to Athens or another destination with the required medical facilities.
+If you become seriously ill or injured, particularly in a remote area or on a Greek island, you may need to be evacuated to Athens or another destination.
 Medical evacuation could be very expensive.

 Public ambulance services can be slow to respond to emergencies and vary in quality.
 Private hospitals operate their own ambulances and provide better quality service.